USACE/instrumentation-api/README.md

 ## Running Tests

 Regression tests are maintained for the project in the [aforementioned](#documentation) [Postman](https://www.postman.com/api-documentation-tool/) environments.
-They are run automatically by GitHub Actions through two scripts:
+They are run automatically by GitHub Actions through the script `test.sh`.

-1. `test_and_report.sh`: Runs Postman regression tests and outputs a report of successes/failures to an HTML file.
-2. `test.sh`: Runs Postman regression tests and outputs their results to the command line's stdout.
+In both cases, the Postman environment regression tests are run, then output.
+If the environment variable `REPORT` is set to `true`, then this output is sent to an HTML file.
+Otherwise, it is printed to the caller's stdout.

 # How To Deploy